Noah's Ark Animal Sanctuary

-Noah's Ark Animal Sanctuary is a 501(c)3 nonprofit American domestic, wildlife, and exotic animal rescue and rehabilitation center.
-It is located on 250 acres in Locust Grove, Georgia and houses over 1,500 animals.
+Noah's Ark Animal Sanctuary is a 501(c)(3) nonprofit American domestic, wildlife, and exotic animal rescue and rehabilitation center.
+It is located on 121 acres in Locust Grove, Georgia and houses over 170 animals.
 Many of the center's animals were rescued from unlicensed owners, donated by circuses and zoos, or surrendered by individuals who were either unable to provide the proper care or did not want them.

 History

 Founded by Jama and Charles Hedgecoth in 1978, the center was originally located on a small farm in Ellenwood.
 In 1990, Noah's Ark moved to a 122-acre property in Locust Grove, Georgia in part through the financial help of an anonymous benefactor.
 In 1992, they expanded the center to include the Noah's Ark Children Care Home for foster children.
+This portion of Noah's Ark is no longer in operation.

 Animals

 In total, Noah's Ark is home to 38 animal enclosures, each of which house a variety of animals that accumulate to over 100 different species.
-Inhabitants include animals such as Bengal tigers, American black bears, American mustangs, Bison, Porcupines, Sulcata tortoises, silver foxes, llamas, and ostriches.
-Noah's Ark is also home to a more unique bunch of animals such as Zuri the white Bengal tiger, Zipper the zonkey, Skunk the beefalo, and Grace the wolfdog hybrid.
+Inhabitants include animals such as Bengal tigers, American black bears, porcupines, Sulcata tortoises, silver foxes.

 A majority of the enclosures are located to the east of the sanctuary entrance and are easily walkable along the paved trails.
 While visiting Noah's Ark, the experience is typically self-guided so visitors can explore at their own pace, but guided tours are available as well.
 Most of the animal enclosures are marked with name tags and contain information pertaining to that specific animal.

 BLT

 In 2001, the center acquired a trio of captive young animals (a bear cub, a lion cub, and a tiger cub) after they were confiscated from a convicted drug dealer during a raid at an Atlanta home.
 The three cubs were brought to Noah's Ark by the Georgia Department of Natural Resources with many health problems.
 When the animals were separated for treatment, the caretakers noticed a change in their behavior.
-The bonded cubs have been housed together in a special exhibit called "The Clubhouse" ever since.
+The bonded cubs, collectively known as BLT (Bear-Lion-Tiger), had been housed together in a special exhibit called "The Clubhouse" following their recovery.

 Baloo

-Baloo is a male American black bear weighing in over 800 pounds.
+Baloo was a male American black bear weighing in over 800 pounds.
 Upon his arrival to Noah's ark, Baloo had to undergo surgery to remove the harness that he had long outgrown.
 The harness had become so severely ingrown to the extent that his growing body began to form around it, causing much pain.

-Baloo currently enjoys being in the creek that runs along his enclosure or relaxing on the porch connected to the clubhouse.
-He also enjoys the occasional Tootsie Pop or Oreo as those are his favorite treats.
+Baloo enjoyed being in the creek that runs along his enclosure or relaxing on the porch connected to the clubhouse.
+He also enjoyed the occasional Tootsie Pop or Oreo as those are his favorite treats.

-In 2021 Baloo, the only surviving BLT member, celebrated his 20th birthday in the park.
+The last surviving BLT member, Baloo died May 6, 2025.
+His remains were returned to Noah's Ark, where he will be reunited with the other members of the BLT trio in a memorial at the sanctuary.